kevinkkk0321/Udacity_self-driving-car-nanodegree/Project4_Behavioral-Cloning/writeup_template.md

 Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 32187 number of data points.
+I then preprocessed this data by cropping irrelevant data from the top of the image.
+This led to a final image size of 160 x 320 x 3.

 I finally randomly shuffled the data set and put Y% of the data into a validation set.